Ysh0910/outreach-pipeline/README.md

 # Outreach Pipeline

 A CLI-based automated cold outreach pipeline.
 Give it a seed company domain — it finds lookalike companies, pulls decision makers, resolves their work emails, and sends personalized cold emails.
 All in one command.
+Built as a take-home assignment for Vocallabs/Subspace SDE Intern role.

 ```
 node index.js stripe.com